Rocky Road

 Marshmallows

-It’s marshmallows that give Rocky Road it’s distinctive look and separate it from the likes of Tiffin.
-This is one ingredient I would recommend keeping above all others!
-Mini marshmallows are the easiest to use and I’d recommend cutting up the larger ones.
+It’s marshmallows that give Rocky Road it’s distinctive look and differentiate it from the likes of Tiffin.
+This is one ingredient I would recommend keeping, above all others!
+Mini marshmallows are the easiest to use, and I’d recommend cutting up the larger ones.

 Top Tip: If you are using larger marshmallows and need to cut them, use scissors.
 You will save yourself a lot of sticky grief.